 1. Use any milk: dairy, almond, coconut, rice, soy or hemp milk.
 My latest obsession is Califia Farms, so tasty!

-2. Add or not add cinnamon, nutmeg or vanilla.
+2. Add cinnamon, nutmeg or more (skip) vanilla extract.

 - 1/2 – 1 cup ice